MLTSHP/mltshp/README.md

 root user.
 You can use `apt-get` commands to install utilities you may need.

+## Connecting to the MLTSHP MySQL database

+You can also access the MySQL shell using:

+    $ make mysql

+Useful for inspecting the database for your local directly.

 ## Cleanup

 If you ever want to _wipe your local data_ and rebuild your Docker